Carla J. Mulford

 Teaching

-My courses at the graduate level have introduced students to topics in conversation among scholars, and many students who take my classes go on to publish their essays in scholarly journals.
-Indeed, more than fifteen students from former seminars have published papers originally written in my classes.
+My courses at the graduate level have introduced students to topics in conversation among scholars, and many students who take my classes have gone on to publish their essays in scholarly journals.
+Indeed, twenty students from former seminars have published papers originally written in my classes.
 But publication is only one goal of my pedagogy.
 My primary goal is that students develop mastery of the field by engaging collaboratively in their learning experiences.
-My courses in the last several years have related to the British and American eighteenth-century novel, imperial enlightenments, early environmental writing, literacies in early American studies, and the history of science.

 Areas of Specialization